WISDEM/WEIS/docs/weis_models.rst

 ---------

 WEIS contains the Reference Open Source Controller for wind turbines (`link to paper <https://wes.copernicus.org/articles/7/53/2022/>`_).
-The ROSCO dynamic library links with OpenFAST, recieving sensor signals and providing control inputs to the turbine.
+The ROSCO dynamic library links with OpenFAST, receiving sensor signals and providing control inputs to the turbine.
 The ROSCO toolbox is used to automatically tune controllers using turbine information and a few input parameters.
 Both the ROSCO dynamic library and python toolbox are installed via ``conda`` (or ``pip``) with WEIS.
 Within WEIS, an OpenMDAO component wraps ROSCO and connects the turbine information from WISDEM (or an OpenFAST model) as inputs, and saves controller parameters that will be used in the ROSCO DISCON.IN input file.
-The DISCON.IN file contains detailed parameters, including gains, setpoints, and limits specific to a turbine model.
+The DISCON.IN file contains detailed parameters, including gains, set points, and limits specific to a turbine model.
 Users can investigate the DISCON.IN file included in the WEIS-generated OpenFAST set when troubleshooting.
 By setting the ``LoggingLevel > 0``, users can inspect the internal signals of ROSCO.